Skip to main content

 Adult and three kids playing soccer on a field with downtown Minneapolis in the background

-Using heat sensors mounted on their cars, the volunteers traversed designated routes in the morning, afternoon, and evening on one of the hottest days of the year.
+Using heat sensors mounted on their cars, volunteers traversed designated routes in the morning, afternoon, and evening on one of the hottest days of the year.
 The sensors recorded data every second measuring temperature, humidity, time, and location.

 Hear from Hennepin County staff and volunteers how the study worked